 - Service Disability-If you become totally and permanently disabled as the result of a job related injury, you are eligible to apply for service disability benefits.
-There is no minimum service requirement. - Non-Service Disability-If your disability is not related to your work, you may apply for non-service disability benefits.
-The following Fund members are eligible for non-service disability retirement: - Active members with five or more years of credited pension service - Inactive members with 10 or more years of credited pension service
+There is no minimum service requirement. - Non-service Disability-If your disability is not related to your work, you may apply for non-service disability benefits.
+The following Fund members are eligible for non-service disability retirement: - Active members with five or more years of service credit - Inactive members with 10 or more years of service credit